dbdesign-students-spring2024/3-spreadsheet-analysis-Victoriaxqq/README.md

 | Albania | 2.110625 |
 | Americas | 2.335625 |

-By this pivot table, we achieved our third purpose: _Find which country has the highest average death rate (under 5 years old) from 1990 to 2021 and which country has the lowest average death rate (under 5 years old) from 1990 to 2021._ We find minimum and maximum values of the table.
+By this pivot table, we achieved our fourth purpose: _Find which country has the highest average death rate (under 5 years old) from 1990 to 2021 and which country has the lowest average death rate (under 5 years old) from 1990 to 2021._ We find minimum and maximum values of the table.
 The result is that the country with **maximum** average death rate from 1990 to 2021 is _Niger_  which is around 19.14% and the country with **minimum** average death rate from 1990 to 2021 is _Singapore_ which is around 0.37%.
+In addition, we find that our result of third purpose also indirectly support the result of the fourth purpose

 Then for our last purpose: _Find how difference average death rate (under 5 years old) among 206 countries from 1990 to 2021_, we calculate standard deviation and range of this pivot table.
 The range is around 18.78% and standard deviation is around 4.53%.
 By these two statistic value, we can conclude that death rates among children under five from 1990 to 2021 fluctuate widely across countries.
 To be more specific, the different of average death rate among 206 countries from 1990 to 2021 is relatively large.

 ### Conclusion
 In this research, we make four purposes before analysing our data and then use statistics to achieve them.
 As the result, we find that the world's death rate (under 5 years old) is decreasing from 1990 to 2021.
 We are very glad to see this tendency, and we hope the death rate can be as lower as possible in the future.
 And we find that females are more likely to alive than males under 5 years old around the world, though the both death rates of female and death rates of male follow a descending tendency.
 In addition, we observe that the country with **maximum** average death rate from 1990 to 2021 is _Niger_  which is around 19.14% and the country with **minimum** average death rate from 1990 to 2021 is _Singapore_ which is around 0.37%.
 The difference between two countries are visibly huge, this may be related to factors such as the medical conditions, economic development levels, public health policies, and culture of each country.
 Additioanlly, we obseve that the different of average death rate among 206 countries from 1990 to 2021 is relatively large.
 Countries have considerable room for improvement when it comes to reducing under-five mortality.
 Effective public health measures and medical interventions are needed to improve child health, especially in countries with higher mortality rates.